Kale, Bacon, and Cheese Breakfast Casserole

 - This will keep at least a week in the fridge and can be reheated in the microwave.
 Don’t heat more than a minute or two, or the eggs will get rubbery.

-Before you make this you may want to read Basic Instructions for South Beach Diet Friendly Breakfast Casseroles which has instructions for different sizes of pan and ingredient options for this type of breakfast casserole.
+Before you make this you may want to read Basic Instructions for Low-Carb Breakfast Casseroles which has instructions for different sizes of pan and ingredient options for this type of breakfast casserole.

 Recipe created by Kalyn.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 Kale, Bacon, and Cheese Breakfast Casserole should be great for most low-carb and low-glycemic eating plans, even Keto.
 Even though bacon is not really permitted for the South Beach Diet I think if you use very crisp bacon with the fat blotted off with a paper towel, this is acceptable as a once-in-a-while-treat.
 You can also make it with Canadian bacon or turkey bacon if you want to follow South Beach more strictly.

 Find More Recipes Like This One: